 Meetings and communication are key to the success of any brewers' guild.
 Monthly or quarterly meetings help brewers stay up-to-date on issues affecting membership and any activities.
 They also create great networking opportunities for brewers and a chance for associate members to meet the brewers.

 The frequency and location of your meetings will be determined by the situation in your state.
 But, holding meetings around the state at various member breweries is a great way to foster communication and cooperation.
+Meeting minutes will be important for protecting the organization and the members involved.
+Read more here.

 You will also need a way to communicate outside of meetings.
 A newsletter, whether monthly or quarterly, will serve this purpose well.
 Establish a phone and e-mail distribution list for communication amongst members, and most importantly, contacting members in a hurry when situations, such as a proposed tax increase, arise.